HL7/fhir-us-ph-library/input/pagecontent/artifact-overview.md

   * [US Public Health Related Data Extension](StructureDefinition-us-ph-relateddata-extension.html)
   * [US Public Health Trust Service Endpoint Extension](StructureDefinition-us-ph-trust-service-endpoint-extension.html)

 #### Profiles: Architecture - Terminology

-The set of Profiles: Architecture - terminology is composed of terminology profiles that are related to how data is defined and exchanged.
+Terminology profiles that are related to how data is defined and exchanged.
 These profiles support representation and use of metadata to address terminology concerns and support consistent content lifecycle management.

 ##### ValueSet Profiles